Go Back

 • Then when the mixture is nice and hot, add the vanilla and stir it to combine.

-• Let the sauce cool in the pan for 5 minutes, then transfer it to a mason jar.
+• Let the sauce cool in the pan for 5 minutes, then transfer it to a mason jar until ready to use.

 Notes